onnx/onnx/docs/Operators.md

 <dt><tt>auto_pad</tt> : string</dt>
 <dd>auto_pad must be either SAME_UPPER, SAME_LOWER or VALID.
 Where SAME_UPPER or SAME_LOWER mean pad the input so that the output size match the input.In case of odd number add the extra padding at the end for SAME_UPPER and at the beginning for SAME_LOWER.
 VALID mean no padding.
 DEPRECATION NOTE: auto_pad is only intended to support legacy uses, and for framework authors, one is explicitly encouraged to use explicit padding specified in the pads attribute.</dd>
 <dt><tt>dilations</tt> : list of ints</dt>
-<dd>dilation value along each axis of the filter.</dd>
+<dd>dilation value along each axis of the filter.
+If not present, the dilation defaults to 1 along each axis.</dd>
 <dt><tt>group</tt> : int</dt>
-<dd>number of groups input channels and output channels are divided into</dd>
+<dd>number of groups input channels and output channels are divided into, default is 1.</dd>
 <dt><tt>kernel_shape</tt> : list of ints</dt>
-<dd>The shape of the convolution kernel.</dd>
+<dd>The shape of the convolution kernel.
+If not present, should be inferred from input W.</dd>
 <dt><tt>pads</tt> : list of ints</dt>
 <dd>Padding for the beginning and ending along each axis, it can take any value greater than or equal to 0.
 The value represent the number of pixels added to the beginning and end part of the corresponding axis. `pads` format should be as follow [x1_begin, x2_begin...x1_end, x2_end,...], where xi_begin the number of pixels added at the beginning of axis `i` and xi_end, the number of pixels added at the end of axis `i`.
-This attribute cannot be used simultaneously with auto_pad attribute.</dd>
+This attribute cannot be used simultaneously with auto_pad attribute.
+If not present, the padding defaults to 0 along start and end of each axis.</dd>
 <dt><tt>strides</tt> : list of ints</dt>
-<dd>stride along each axis.</dd>
+<dd>Stride along each axis.
+If not present, the stride defaults to 1 along each axis.</dd>
 </dl>

 #### Inputs (2 - 3)